mrmastrodotin/SanLM-v1/README.md

-# SanLM-v1
+# SanLM v1

-Lite version of SanLM - Offline AI Notes Assistant
+This is the official source code for SanLM v1 Lite version.